 An unsecured creditor may, with the permission of the Court, or with the concurrence of 10% in value of the unsecured creditors (including the creditor in question), apply to Court to challenge the amount of remuneration charged by the Liquidator as being excessive, and/or the basis of the Liquidator's remuneration, and/or the amount of the expenses incurred as being excessive, within 8 weeks of their receipt of this report.
 Any secured creditor may make a similar application to court within the same time limit.

-To comply with the Provision of Services Regulations, some general information about K J Watkin & Co can be found at www.ips-docs.com.
+To comply with the Provision of Services Regulations, some general information about K J Watkin & Co can be found in the attached summary sheet and at www.ips-docs.com.

 SUMMARY